+Audit of the SOC program

-- 1. Periodic Reviews.
-The SOCO will conduct scheduled periodic reviews of its SOC Program, including this Procedure and the SOC Policy, to determine the continued adequacy of the program.
-Each review will assess consistency with Association practices, financial service industry best practices and FCA regulations, identifying any required updates. - 2.
-Internal Audits.
-The Association will also from time to time conduct internal audits of the SOC Program, which will be designed to review the effectiveness of advancing the SOC Policy and this Procedure, identifying weaknesses, recommending and reporting necessary corrective actions, and cover the entire SOC Program across the Association.
+1. Internal Audits.
+The Association's designated internal Audit Firm will also from time to time conduct internal audits of the SOC Program, which will be designed to review the effectiveness of advancing the SOC Policy and this Procedure, identifying weaknesses, recommending and reporting necessary corrective actions, and cover the entire SOC Program across the Association.